MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

         - When one feature is on a small range, say from 0 to 10, and another is on a large range, say from 0 to 1,000,000, applying regularization is going to unfairly punish the feature with the small range.
         - Features with small ranges need to have larger coefficients compared to features with large ranges in order to have the same effect on the outcome of the data.
         - [A useful Quora post on the importance of feature scaling when using regularization](https://www.quora.com/Why-do-we-normalize-the-data).
+    - After scaling the data (training set) and train the model using these scaled data, and start testing or predicting, the model expects new data to be scaled exactly the same as the training set.
+In Scikit learn, the training data can be scaled using [`fit_transform()`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html#sklearn.preprocessing.StandardScaler.fit_transform) while new data to be scaled on this same scaler using [`transform()`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html#sklearn.preprocessing.StandardScaler.transform)
     - Scaling Techniques:
       - **Mean/Variance standardization (or z-score normalization)**:
         - Centering the values around mean $\mu_j = 0$ with standard deviation $\sigma_j = 1$ for each column.